Master of Legal Studies (MLS) programs in New Jersey

 There are two ABA-approved law schools in New Jersey that offer the Juris Doctor (J.D.) degree: Seton Hall University and Rutgers University (Camden/Newark).

-Seton Hall has several law-related degree programs, including the J.D..
-It also has Master of Law (LL.M.) degrees for attorneys who want a deeper understanding of financial service compliance, health law or intellectual property law.
+Seton Hall Law offers an online Master of Legal Studies (M.L.S.).
+It also offers Master of Laws (LL.M.) degrees for attorneys seeking a deeper understanding of financial services compliance, health law, or intellectual property law.
 Seton Hall offers the only master’s degree in legal studies in New Jersey, the Master of Science in Jurisprudence (M.S.J.).
 Students in the program can select from concentrations in:

 • Health and hospital law